react4j/react4j/docs/_docs/faq.md

 Building a parallel component hierarchy allowed us to remove the additional boilerplate and constraints required to export a native object to javascript.
 It also made it possible to validate the way that the code inter-operates with the native react runtime.

+#### Why does React4j manually export types to Javascript?

+GWT has `@JsType(isNative = false)` and yet the framework does not use it.
+The main reason is that this is not a use case the J2CL/GWT compiler team want to support. `@JsType(isNative = false)` is intended to be used to export classes for consumption by other javascript projects and requires that the consumers of the library pass command line arguments to the compiler to control which parts of the framework is exported to native javascript.
+React4j needs to export components in a particular shape so that the native javascript library knows how to use the components.
+Turning off exports or excluding the wrong elements would result in a broken library.
+As the J2CL/GWT team have taken a philosophical stance against controlling the export of code inside `.gwt.xml`, there is a strong possibility that users of React4j could end up with broken applications through incorrect build configuration.

+To avoid this scenario impacting users of React4j, the library manually exports the components to native code.
+Users of the library are free to use `@JsType(isNative = false)` and control it through the normal means but this should not impact the correctness of the React4j <=> react integration.